tensorflow/gnn/tensorflow_gnn/docs/guide/graph_tensor.md

     (In technical terms: they all provide the necessary specializations of the KerasTensor wrapper type.)
 You can even call GraphTensor methods and tensor-to-tensor functions from `tf.*`, which will be wrapped ad-hoc as layers.
-However (as of May 2022), you cannot call freestanding functions from `tfgnn.*`,due to a limitation in Keras.
+However, you cannot call freestanding functions from `tfgnn.*`, due to a limitation in Keras.
+Instead, use their wrappers from `tfgnn.keras.layers.*`.

   * Keras' [Subclassing API](https://www.tensorflow.org/guide/keras/custom_layers_and_models)
     lets you define your own Keras Layers, or even a complete Keras Model